coffee makers icon

 • High maintenance: can’t turn on then ignore

-• Takes practice to master the brewing technique
+• Takes practice and patience to perfect brewing

 Average Rating